 INGESTION: Ingestion is not anticipated to be a significant route of exposure for any component of this product.
-If this product is swallowed, symptoms of such exposure may include nausea, vomiting, and diarrhea.
+If this product is swallowed, symptoms of such exposure may include nausea, vomiting, diarrhea, and a burning sensation in the mouth, throat, and in other tissues of the digestive system.
+Severe ingestion exposures may be fatal.

 INJECTION: Injection of this product (as may occur if skin is punctured by a contaminated object) can result in pain, redness, and local swelling.